marcusramberg/dotfiles/README.md

 Any file in the `link` subdirectory gets symbolically linked with `ln -s` into `~/`.
 Edit these, and you change the file in the repo.
 Don't link files containing sensitive data, or you might accidentally commit that data!

 ## Aliases and Functions
-To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
+To keep things easy, the `~/.zshrc` file is extremely simple, and should never need to be modified.
 Instead, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
 Take a look, I have [a lot of aliases and functions](https://github.com/marcusramberg/dotfiles/tree/master/source).
 I even have a [fancy prompt](https://github.com/marcusramberg/dotfiles/blob/master/source/50_prompt.sh) that shows the current directory, time and current git/svn repo status.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [scripts][bin].
 This includes [ack](https://github.com/petdance/ack), which is a [git submodule](https://github.com/marcusramberg/dotfiles/tree/master/libs).